carol-braileanu/cordova-plugin-amqp-advanced/README.md

 Ensures messages are retained in the queue until they are processed.

-Supports SSL and non-SSL connections.
+Supports SSL and non-SSL connections but recommendation is to stay only on ssl.

 Sends notifications with JSON content.